-Denielle Perry is an Assistant Professor at Northern Arizona University in the School of Earth Sciences and Environmental Sustainability.
+Dr. Denielle Perry is a water resource geographer and Assistant Professor at Northern Arizona University in the School of Earth and Sustainability.

-It’s no secret that I love water.
-This passion fuels my research in how environmental institutions and values influence both the development and conservation of water resources, as well as the socio-ecological implications of these often competing agendas.
-Drawing on a Political Ecology approach to analyze water resources policy and management, I adopt a mixed-methods approach in my work, making use of both quantitative and qualitative analysis.
-Such research at the nexus of political ecology, water law and policy, and geospatial analysis is a powerful platform for solving some of the most pressing environmental problems of our time related to the interconnected freshwater, biodiversity, and climate crises, as well as environmental justice and sustainability concerns.
+It’s no secret that I love rivers!
+This passion fuels my research into how environmental institutions and values influence both the development and conservation of water resources, as well as the socio-ecological implications of these often competing agendas.
+With a political ecology lens and through use of multiple methods, I investigate river governance issues around the globe.
+Such research at the nexus of policy, discourse, and spatial analysis is a powerful platform for solving some of the most pressing environmental problems of our time related to the interconnected freshwater, biodiversity, and climate crises, as well as environmental justice and sustainability concerns.

 - Political ecology